NienkePieters/LoL_predictleague/README.md

 # Install

-Go to `https://github.com/{group}/predictleague` to see the project, manage issues, setup you ssh public key, ...
+Go to `https://github.com/NienkePieters/LOL_predictleague` to see the project, manage issues, setup your ssh public key, ...

 Create a python3 virtualenv and activate it: